jungtaekkim/bayeso/paper.md

 - probability of improvement [@MockusJ1978tgo];
 - expected improvement [@JonesDR1998jgo];
 - augmented expected improvement [@HuangD2006jgo];
-- Gaussian process upper confidence bound [@SrinivasN2010icml];
+- Gaussian process upper confidence bound [@SrinivasN2010icml].
-- Thompson sampling [@ThompsonWR1933biometrika].

-As a strategy to optimize an acquisition function, we suggest the following options: DIRECT [@JonesDR1993jota], CMA-ES [@HansenN1997eufit], and L-BFGS-B [@ByrdRH1995siamjsc], which are widely used in Bayesian optimization.
+As a strategy to optimize an acquisition function, we suggest the following options: DIRECT [@JonesDR1993jota], CMA-ES [@HansenN1997eufit], and L-BFGS-B [@ByrdRH1995siamjsc].
+In addition, we also include Thompson sampling [@ThompsonWR1933biometrika] in BayesO.

 Furthermore, to support an easy-to-use interface, we implement the wrappers of Bayesian optimization for particular scenarios as follows: